MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithD365.md

 1. On the **Save** drop-down, select **Save and run**.

     > **Note:** The export should complete with warnings.
-Only customer profiles that are mapped to a contact record in Dynamics 365 Marketing will be part of the Segment in Dynamics.
+Only customer profiles that are mapped to a contact record in Dynamics 365 Customer Insights - Journeys will be part of the Segment in Dynamics.

 ## Task 2 - Adding a Segment to an Existing Export Destination